Client rights and responsibilities

-- To pay the agreed fee, in cash, at the beginning or end of each session, or afterwards by bank transfer.
+- To pay the agreed fee at the beginning or end of each session.

-As your counsellor I may wish to keep notes of our work together and discuss the counselling that I am doing with you with my supervisor, in order to monitor and improve my practice.
+I may also discuss the counselling that I am doing with you with my supervisor, in order to monitor and improve my practice.
 This will be done in such a way as to protect your identity and to protect your confidentiality.